cyberus-technology/hedron/docs/proposals.md

 #### Removed Syscall: `irq_ctrl_*`

 This family of system calls will be removed.
-The passthrough VMM has access to the Local APIC itself.
+The passthrough VM has access to the Local APIC itself.

 While Hedron executes host code, interrupts will be disabled (`RFLAGS.IF == 0`).